irkml/String-for-C-/README.md

-# Guide: Filling in the Question Marks with Variables
+# Guide: Filling in the Question Marks with Variables and run it after ever update

 ## Introduction
 This guide will walk you through filling in the question marks with variables in the provided code.
 By following the instructions below, you will learn how to use variables and various string methods in C#.